 Texas State University is committed to maintaining a faculty salary system that equitably compensates faculty members for their service.

-A component of this system is the periodic review of full-time continuing faculty salaries.
-When funds are made available by the president’s cabinet or when he/she deems it useful, the provost will initiate the faculty salary equity study.
-Salaries of deans and department chairs/school directors are excluded from this analysis.
+* A component of this system is the periodic review of full-time continuing faculty salaries.
+When funds are made available by the President’s Cabinet or when they deem it useful, the provost and vice president for Academic Affairs (VPAA) will initiate the faculty salary equity study.

-This Policy and Procedure Statement (PPS) provides information about the process that is used to conduct this periodic review.
+This policy and procedure statement provides information about the process that is used to conduct this periodic review.

 FACULTY SALARY EQUITY STUDY PURPOSE